google-deepmind/mujoco/doc/computation.rst

 Thus the constrained acceleration interpolates between the unconstrained and the reference acceleration.
-In particular, in the limit :math:`R \to 0` we have a hard constraint and :math:`a^1 = a^*`, while in the limit :math:`R \to \infty` we have have an infinitely soft constraint (i.e. no constraint) and :math:`a^1 = a^0`.
+In particular, in the limit :math:`R \to 0` we have a hard constraint and :math:`a^1 = a^*`, while in the limit :math:`R \to \infty` we have have an infinitely soft constraint (i.e., no constraint) and :math:`a^1 = a^0`.
 It is then natural to introduce a model parameter which directly controls the interpolation.
 We call this parameter *impedance* and denote it :math:`d`.
 It is a vector with dimensionality :math:`n_C` satisfying :math:`0<d<1` element-wise.
 Once it is specified, we compute the diagonal elements of the regularizer as